ansible/ansible/docs/docsite/rst/intro_inventory.rst

    southwest
    northwest

 If you need to store lists or hash data, or prefer to keep host and group specific variables separate from the inventory file, see the next section.
+Child groups have a couple of properties to note:

+ - First, any host that is member of a child group is automatically a member of the parent group.
+ - Second, a child group's variables will have higher precedence (override) a parent group's variables.

 .. _default_groups: